bernardini687/bernardini687/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this profile adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## Unreleased

-- Studying and practicing computer science along with the [Nand to Tetris](https://www.nand2tetris.org/) course

 ## 3.0.0 - 2020..today

 - Backend developer at [Mikamai](https://www.mikamai.com/)